matyalatte/tuw/examples/get_start/put_component/README.md

 You can see [more examples](../../#2-components) for the other component types.

-## "command"
+## Command

-Inputs of components will be injected into `command` when executing the command.
+Inputs of components will be injected into the value of `command` when executing the command.
 You can specify where they should be injected with `%*%`.
 In the example, the value of the text box will be injected in `%-%`.